What makes a Black Friday deal worth it?

 Sometimes getting the gift on your list is more important than getting the deepest discount.
 The 2021 holiday shopping season proved that deals aren’t guaranteed to last: Widespread supply chain snags and surging demand resulted in inventory shortages and shipping delays.
 Many experts believe supply issues won’t be as prevalent this year.
 However, popular items could still fly off shelves.

-Shopping early could be the right move even if the product you want significantly drops in price after you buy.
+Shopping early could be the right move even if the product you want significantly drops in price after you buy it.

 “Most stores will let you either return or give you credit if it goes on sale within a certain number of days,” says Debra Radway, a certified financial planner and teaching associate professor at the W.P.
 Carey School of Business at Arizona State University.